WissamMU/fullstack-webstore/step-by-step-for-fullstack.md

 });
 ```

-4. create dontenv file conect and use it for the port is better
+## step 4 create dontenv file
+- conect and use it for the port is better
-5. make routes and controllers folder and start with router
+## step 5 make routes and controllers folder
+- and start with router

 ```js
 server.js;